dheimgartner/myThesis/NOTES.md

 - [ ] longtable in `\ChapterInfoTable` adds to table index...
 - [ ] Computational details section for whole thesis (in particular own phd-thesis-heimgartner repos)
 - [ ] Include R manuals in appendix => see `R/utils-manual.R` as starting point
+- [ ] Use --- for Gedankenstrich and separation (- for compound words, -- for ranges, --- for Gedankenstrich)

 ## Author contributions